HadiSalehWeb/AutomataSharp/README.md

 # AutomataSharp
-Versatile Finite State Machines in C#.
+Simple and versatile Finite State Machines for C#.